ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```

-and if you browse to the URL http://127.0.0.1:8000/ you will see a placeholder website that convinces you that you have done everything correctly up till now.
+If you open the URL http://127.0.0.1:8000/ you will see a placeholder website.

-So now you have created the bare skeleton of the site.
-Next we will build an app (just a container) which houses a model (as in Model-View-Controller).
+Now we have the bare skeleton of the site.
+Next we will build an app (a container) which houses a model (as in Model-View-Controller).
 A model is the source of data for your app.
-I am not going to talk too much about this but you can refer to more information about how to use models properly on the django website or any other MVC site.
+I am not going to talk too much about this but you can find more information about how to use models properly on the django website or any other MVC site.

+Typing:

 ```
 $ python manage.py startapp fishes
 ```

-and you would get the following files
+Will result in the following files

 ```bash
 fishes/
     __init__.py